Azure/acr-builder/README.md

 * `--verbose` Enable verbose output for debugging.

 ### Build Environment
 You can set an environment variable with `--build-env <VAR_NAME>=<VAR_VALUE>` and the builder will be aware of an environment variable throughout the build (the same goes for all child processes).
-ACR builder has a set of reserved environment variables such as `ACR_BUILD_BUILD_NUMBER` and `ACR_BUILD_DOCKER_REGISTRY` mentioned in the parameters paragraph.
-You can set them by passing in the optional parameters `--build-number` and `--docker-registry` and they can't be overridden with `--build-env`.
+ACR builder has a set of reserved environment variables such as `ACR_BUILD_DOCKER_REGISTRY` mentioned in the parameters paragraph.
+You can set them by passing in the optional parameter `--docker-registry` and they can't be overridden with `--build-env`.

 Furthermore, ACR builder also populates the following variables during build so the child process can make use of these values:

-* `ACR_BUILD_NUMBER` Current build number.
 * `ACR_BUILD_TIMESTAMP` Timestamp of where the build start in ISO format.
 * `ACR_BUILD_PUSH_IMAGES` Indicates whether or not the current build will push on success.